-The School is proud of its international, multi-cultural and multi-faith community.
+The School is proud of its international, multicultural and multi-faith community.
 It does not tolerate discrimination in any form and does everything it can to enable its students to practise their own faith, follow their own traditions and participate in fasting and festivals as appropriate.
-If requested the School can cater for special dietary requirements in accordance with cultural and religious needs.
+The School can cater for special dietary requirements in accordance with cultural and religious needs.
 The Religious Studies courses are designed to encourage students to ask serious questions and to find their answers, while gaining knowledge of religion in general.